arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.conveyor-sorting-app-note/content.md

 - `colorBlueSensor`: This input represents the color sensor that detects whether an object is blue.
 When this sensor is active (high), it indicates that a blue object has been detected.
 - `blueSortingActuator`: This is a coil (output) that, when energized, activates the mechanism responsible for sorting blue objects.
 The (S) symbol indicates that this output is a "Set" coil, meaning it will remain energized once triggered.
 This keeps the actuator activated until a "Reset" signal is given, confirming that the item has been sorted.

-**Resume**: This rung triggers the blue sorting mechanism (`blueSortingActuator`) when a blue object is detected by the sensor (`colorGreenSensor`).
+**Resume**: This rung triggers the blue sorting mechanism (`blueSortingActuator`) when a blue object is detected by the sensor (`colorBlueSensor`).
 The actuator will stay activated until reset, ensuring that the blue object is sorted correctly.

 The **Rung 07**